 If we add the preposition BY to the reflexive pronouns, it means the same as the phrase ALONE (without the presence of other people):

 - My parents like traveling by themselves.

-We may often see the following terms:
+We may often see the following phrases:

 - Help yourselves! (take something you want without asking for permission)